editorconfig/editorconfig-geany/README.md

         apt-get install libgtk2.0-dev libgtk-3-dev intltool geany

+    **Note** If you've already installed geany from source, you can skip installing them from your repository.

 2. Download EditorConfig plugin for Geany source tree, and you will find a `Makefile` in the root.
 Execute `make` to compile this plugin.
 Note that if the prefix of EditorConfig on your system is not `/usr/local`, you need to